gardener/gardener/docs/extensions/webhook-remediator.md

 In these cases, please make sure that your `rules` don't overlap with one of those resources (and their subresources).

-You can also find help from the kubernetes documentation: https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings
+You can also find help from the [kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings)